Artist Statement: One Year

 This is the press release for the exhibition of this work which took place from 1st July – 12th July, 2019, at the Devonport Guild Hall, Plymouth:

 One Year: Doing Time

-A filmic exploration of visual metaphors concerned with rhythms, cycles and links between the internal and the external. © Anna Goodchild 2019
+A filmic exploration of visual metaphors connected with incarceration, referencing the rhythms, cycles and links between the internal and the external. © Anna Goodchild 2019